 While I look back at the goals and will always place Robbie Keane at the top of my list of ultimate Cov signings, the one shame is that like so many of the quality players in my lifetime, his relationship with the club was such a fleeting one.
 In July 2000, with the new season just weeks away, news broke of a mega bid by Inter Milan – one that it was impossible for us to turn down.
 I remember it very well.
 It was a hot Sunday and I was helping my Dad chuck some stuff at the local tip, and much like the summer of 98 as news filtered through about Dublin’s omission from the World Cup squad, it was a tough blow to take for an irrational teenager with raging acne.

 “Why don’t they just reject the bid?
 He’ll be worth twice as much next year.
-That’s what I’d do in Champ Man and it always works.”
+That’s what I do in Champ Man.”
 These were the desperate and naive arguments I presented to my Dad, blinded by my love of the guy and assertion that Highfield Road was going to become the next San Siro anyway.

-“Don’t worry, we’ll use the money to get someone just as good.
-I’m sure of it.” was my Dad’s voice of reason.
+“Don’t worry, we’ll use the money to get someone just as good.” was my Dad’s voice of reason.

 Except Villa of course.
 Robbie Keane at Aston Villa could fuck right off.

 If we couldn’t have him, I remember being desperate for him to make a success of Italy and prove what we felt we already knew – that he was a world class talent.
 Somewhat predictably (given his competition at the time), things didn’t really go his way, starting with a tame pre-season tournament appearance which culminated in him failing to score in an experimental hockey-inspired penalty shootout.